MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 ```

 ## Relocation
-Now that debug-printing is possible we can start working on relocating the adresses.
+Now that basic debug-printing is possible we can start working on relocating the addresses.

 I previously had written some code the extract `aux`-values, but now that code needs to run without using any
 non-inlined functions or variables.

+### Aux values
+A good description of aux-values comes from [the docs here](https://man7.org/linux/man-pages/man3/getauxval.3.html),
+in short the kernel puts some data in the memory of a program when it's loaded.
+This data points to other data that we'll need to do relocation.
+It also has an insane layout for reasons that
+I haven't yet been able to find any motivation for.
+A pointer to the aux-values are put after the `envp` on the stack.

 The aux-values were collected and stored pretty sloppily as a global static variable before,
 this time it needs to be collected onto the stack, used for finding the dynamic relocation addresses,
 and then it could be put into a static variable after that.

 We'll also need the `dyn`-values, which are essentially the same as aux-values, provided for `DYN`-objects.